Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Conditions – No orders have been placed yet

-Action – Send email to confirm subscription and to present an incentive
+Action – Send an email to confirm subscription and to present an incentive

 Wait 1 day – Condition – No orders have been placed yet -> No ->